Skip to main content

 3. Open the Variables tab and you will see both buildEnvironmentVariables and environmentVariables

-4. Review the variables whether they are secrets
+4. Review the variables to determine whether they are secrets

-5. Repeat step 3-5 until all functions are reviewed
+5. Repeat steps 3-5 until all functions are reviewed

 From Google Cloud CLI